cloud-simple/ec2-gitlab-runner/README.md

-> Instructions on how to install, configure, and upgrade **GitLab runner** as AWS EC2 instance
+> Instructions on how to install, configure, and upgrade **GitLab runner** as AWS EC2 instance to be able to build and deploy to AWS EKS clusters with GitLab CI/CD pipelines

 ## General info